Skip to main content

 Cookies and tracking

-Plausible Analytics does not set any cookies.
+Plausible Analytics sets no cookies.
 It doesn't need them.

 Session and authentication cookies are set when you log in to your account.
-These are strictly necessary for the service to work and expire when you log out or after a reasonable period of inactivity.
+These are strictly necessary for the service to work — they're what keep you logged in — and under UK PECR strictly-necessary cookies don't require consent.
+They expire when you log out or after a reasonable period of inactivity.

 Children's data